|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This pelau is a one-pot dish that is made on weekends and especially when family and friends get together for a lime (Caribbean slang word for get-together).

 Pigeon peas are legumes that have a nutty flavor and are frequently paired with rice and other grains.
 They can be found dried, canned or ground for flour.
 Canned pigeon peas can be used in this recipe and they are found in most large grocery stores or specialty Indian and Latin shops.

 - 3 pounds chicken thighs (and/or drumsticks, cut up into large pieces)

 - 1 tablespoon tomato ketchup

-- 3 tablespoons cane sugar (substitute with brown sugar)
+- 3 tablespoons cane sugar (can substitute for brown sugar)

-- 2 cups parboiled rice, washed and drained
+- 2 cups rice (washed, drained and parboiled)

 - 2 cups cooked pigeon peas (canned is fine)